 Sharon Zell Sacks’ Advice on Social Skills

-Sharon has presented and published widely throughout the United States, Canada, Israel, and New Zealand in the areas of social skills instruction for students with visual impairments, transition programming for students with visual impairments and multiple disabilities, psycho-social implications of students and adults with low vision, and issues related to Braille literacy.
-Dr. Sacks has been the recipients of numerous personnel preparation grants from the U.S. Department of Education.
+Sharon has presented and published widely throughout the United States, Canada, Israel, and New Zealand in the areas of social skills instruction for students with visual impairments, transition programming for students with visual impairments and multiple disabilities, psycho-social implications of students and adults with low vision, and issues related to braille literacy.
+Dr. Sacks has been the recipient of numerous personnel preparation grants from the U.S. Department of Education.
 She has published several book chapters and over 30 articles in prestigious journals.
-Throughout her career Sharon has been active in AERBVI, holding offices at the local, regional, and international level, including President.
+Throughout her career, Sharon has been active in AERBVI, holding offices at the local, regional, and international level, including President.
 She is presently Co-Chair of the Braille Math Standards Task Force for the California Department of Education.

 - Three Things Parents Should Know About Social Skills